mohamedmohdy/problem_solving_with_dart/README.md

 a = [1, 4, 9, 16, 25, 36, 49, 64, 81, 100].
 Write a Dart code that takes this list and makes a new list that has only the even elements of this list in it.
 -------------------------------------------------
+3- Rock, paper and scissors game
+Make a two-player Rock-Paper-Scissors game against computer.
+Ask for player’s input, compare them, print out a message to the winner.